Pricing Enterprise Docs Agent Skills Learn

 Authentication

-Runhuman uses user-scoped API keys that work across all your projects:
+Runhuman uses organization-scoped API keys that work across all projects in your organization:

 2. Add to repository: Store as RUNHUMAN_API_KEY in your repository secrets

-3. Use anywhere: The same key works for all your repositories
+3. Use anywhere: The same key works for all repositories in your organization

 Automatic Project Management